lorenzodellagiustina/Integral/README.md

 # Integral
-Find the integral of a function
+Find the integral of a rational function